-This 2013 Independence Day I would like to celebrate writer Nancy Rawles and her historical novel: My Jim.
-A beautiful book, an important story, written in the voice reminiscent of oral history of a 18th century slave wife, Sadie, whose husband, Jim, flees captivity when confronted with the prospect of being sold; and sails down the Mississippi River with Huck Finn from The Adventures of Huckleberry Finn.
+This 2013 Independence Day I would like to celebrate writer Nancy Rawles and her historical novel, My Jim.
+A beautiful book, an important story, this novel is written in the voice reminiscent of oral history of an eighteenth century slave wife, Sadie, whose husband, Jim, flees captivity when confronted with the prospect of being sold; and sails down the Mississippi River with Huck Finn from The Adventures of Huckleberry Finn.

 This book will open and pierce your heart, leave you awed.

 Q: Will you share with us where the inspiration for your novel MY JIM came from?

 I didn’t learn anything meaningful about the history of slavery until I was in college.
 In grade school and in high school, the whole subject was treated as a tragic, embarrassing episode that need not be explained.
 Or it was presented in satire, ala Huck Finn.
 I wasn’t introduced to slave narratives until I was an adult.
 I still find them to be the most breathtaking and beautiful books I have ever read.
 But unlike the narratives, which tell the stories of people who escaped, I wanted to tell the far more common story of someone who didn’t, someone who didn’t triumph in the end but who did survive.
 Her survival was largely due to the fact that she had loved and been loved, so she had experienced a glimmer of freedom that allowed her to keep going after she’d lost everyone and everything.